meilisearch/meilisearch-digitalocean/CONTRIBUTING.md

 ## Release Process (for Admin only)

 The release tags of this package follow exactly the MeiliSearch versions.<br>
-It means the `v0.17.0` tag in this repository corresponds to the DO image running with MeiliSerach `v0.17.0`.
+It means that, for example, the `v0.17.0` tag in this repository corresponds to the DO image running MeiliSearch `v0.17.0`.

 This repository currently does not provide any automated way to test and release the DO image.<br>
 **Please, follow carefully the steps in the next sections before any release.**

 ### Test before Releasing

-1. In (`scripts/deploy.sh`)[/scripts/deploy.sh] and [`server/tools/build-image.py`](/server/tools/build-image.py), change all the `vX.X.X` by the new MeiliSearch version.
+1. In [`scripts/deploy.sh`](/scripts/deploy.sh) and [`server/tools/build-image.py`](/server/tools/build-image.py), change all the `vX.X.X` by the new MeiliSearch version.
 If you want to test with a MeiliSearch RC, replace them by the right RC version tag (`vX.X.XrcX`).

-2. Commit your changes on a new branch and open the related PR.
+2. Commit your changes on a new branch.

-3. Create a tag on the PR branch corresponding to the MeiliSearch version you've just changed(`vX.X.X` or `vX.X.XrcX`):
+3. Create a tag on the last commit of the branch corresponding to the MeiliSearch version you've just changed (`vX.X.X` or `vX.X.XrcX`), and then, push all your changes to the remote repository:
 ```bash
 $ git tag vX.X.X
 $ git push origin <branch-name>